mondaiarimasen/Cryo-Data-Acquisition/README.txt

               * nitroTrapWght (weight of N2 trap, kg)
               * nitroTrapWght_Low (lower limit of nitroTrapWght, kg)
               * nitroTrapWght_Up (upper limit of nitroTrapWght, kg)

+  - cryo-LS372-Temp.dat
+        > text file containing temperature readings of all 8 channels of the LS372 and time of measurement, over a period of time and frequency set in cryo-RealTime.py
+        > cryo-RealTime.py writes to this file
+        > cryo-DataView.html reads this file to display on the website

+  - cryo-RealTime.py
+        > gets data from the Lake Shore 372 (LS372) device, records to cryo-LS372-Temp.dat, and plots in real time
+        > two types of plots are available: 'static' graph (x-axis is not fixed length, so accommodates more and more data with time) and 'shifting' graph (x-axis is fixed length so plot moves to always show most recent data; how recent is user-decided)

 *****************************************************************************
 III.
 Comments